ccao-data/model-res-avm/README.md

     `renv::restore()`.
 This step may take awhile.
 Linux users will likely need to install dependencies (via apt, yum, etc.) to build from source.
-5. The `finalize` step of the model pipeline requires some additional dependencies for generating a model performance report.
-Install these additional dependencies by running `renv::restore(lockfile = "renv/profiles/reporting/renv.lock")`.
+5. (Optional) The `finalize` step of the model pipeline requires some additional dependencies for generating a model performance report.
+    Install these additional dependencies by running
+    `renv::restore(lockfile = "renv/profiles/reporting/renv.lock")`.
     These dependencies must be installed in addition to the core dependencies installed in step 4.
 If dependencies are not installed,